ViniciusClement/CEH-v12-Notes/README.md

-# CEH---Notes
+# CEH-Notes
-Notes CHE V12
+This repository is a brief summary of the CEH V12 exam